88lexd/lexd-solutions/misc-scripts/python-aws-tag-ebs-volumes/README.md

 # Tag EBS Volumes
 Script to tag EBS volumes by using the tag information from the EC2 instance which it is attached to.

+Learn more about this script by reading my blog post here: https://lexdsolutions.com/2021/11/aws-tagging-ebs-volumes-by-using-the-attached-instance-tags/

 ## Install and Activate Boto3 in a Virtual Environment
 First install boto3 module if not yet already installed.